 Need some recommendations?

-Hostels not your thing?
+That being said, there are some nice more affordable hotel options.
 Try the Surfjack Hotel.
 I stayed here for a couple nights at the end of my trip because I needed some privacy.
 It was about a 10-15-minute walk to Waikiki Beach and had a cool on-site pool.
 Rooms were spacious and kind of funky- definitely fit the island vibe.
-I really liked it there.
-Another couple of great resort-hotel type picks in Waikiki include: Outrigger Waikiki Beach Resort and the Hilton Hawaiian Village Waikiki.
+You could also try the Outrigger Waikiki Beach Resort and the Hilton Hawaiian Village Waikiki.

 Or, if you are really looking to splurge then try the Moana Surf Rider hotel.
 It’s THE hotel to stay at in Waikiki and you can’t beat the location.
 I walked by a few times and definitely wished I had a bigger budget so I could stay there.